 Marina Park, located at the marina, offers a great place for playing and picnics.
 Pack a lunch and sun protection to let kids play all day while parents enjoy scenic mountain views.
 Dogs are welcome at Marina Park but should be leashed.

 Also note Dillon Reservoir – a.k.a.
 Lake Dillon – features 25 miles of shoreline set against the Rocky Mountains.
 It serves as the area’s largest lake in and hosts sailing regattas and boating events.

 When not playing outside, stop by Frisco Historic Park and Museum to learn about the town’s history.
 Frisco once served as a mining and railroad town, but has since transformed into a thriving Colorado destination.

 Families can take free self-guided tours to see artifacts and structures that celebrate culture and people.
 The Historic Park walking tour showcases an original schoolhouse circa 1899, individual cabins and a log chapel, which served as Frisco’s first church.
 In addition to tours, the museum hosts lectures, hikes and special programs.

 Another spot for Frisco family fun is Frisco Escape Room.
 With a focus on historical tales, Frisco Escape Room offers four different gaming experiences.

 Finders Keepers — inspired by an 1898 Denver Hotel heist — lets players search for lost loot.
 Or search for a missing MI6 agent during A Winter Fall while investing the circumstances surrounding his disappearance.
 Escape Room games are open to all ages, but kids under 15 must be accompanied by an adult.
-Families have one hour to escape, making this a quick and fun interactive activity when not outdoors.
+Families have one hour to escape, making this a quick interactive activity when not outdoors.